bayesCureRateModel: Bayesian Cure Rate Modeling for Time to Event Data in R: User-defined distributions

-Now, we can compare the two models using the BIC, as follows \begin{Schunk} \begin{Sinput} R> bics <- numeric(2) R> bics[1] <- run_ln$BIC R> bics[2] <- run_ln_mix$BIC R> names(bics) = c('Log-normal', 'Log-normal-mix') R> bics \end{Sinput} \begin{Soutput} Log-normal Log-normal-mix 1603.316 1491.033 \end{Soutput} \end{Schunk} and we conclude that the mixture model should be preferred, as expected.
+Now, we can compare the two models using the BIC, as follows \begin{Schunk} \begin{Sinput} R> BIC(run_ln, run_ln_mix) \end{Sinput} \begin{Soutput} df BIC run_ln 8 1603.316 run_ln_mix 11 1491.033 \end{Soutput} \end{Schunk} and we conclude that the mixture model should be preferred, as expected.
 Next we can evaluate the ability of the two models to correctly identify items as cured or not, since we do have the ground-truth status of each item in our simulated dataset.
 For this purpose we will use a ROC curve as well as a plot of the achieved FDR versus the True Positive Rate (see, e.g.~\citealp{Soneson2016}), for a series of nominal FDR levels.
-This can be done using the \pkg{ROCR} package \citep{rocr} and the following code. \begin{Schunk} \begin{Sinput} R> library(ROCR) R> ss_ln <- summary(run_ln, burn = 300, verbose = FALSE) R> ss_ln_mix <- summary(run_ln_mix, burn = 300, verbose = FALSE) R> latent_cured_status_ln <- ss_ln$latent_cured_status R> latent_cured_status_ln_mix <- ss_ln_mix$latent_cured_status R> labels <- sim_mix_data$true_status[sim_mix_data$censoring == 0] R> labels <- factor(labels, levels = c('susceptible', 'cured'), ordered = TRUE) R> pred_ln <- prediction(latent_cured_status_ln, labels) R> pred_ln_mix <- prediction(latent_cured_status_ln_mix, labels) R> perf_ln <- performance(pred_ln, "tpr", "fpr") R> perf_ln_mix <- performance(pred_ln_mix, "tpr", "fpr") R> myCut = c(1,2, 5,10)/100 R> true_latent_status <- as.numeric(labels) - 1 R> fdr_tpr_ln <- compute_fdr_tpr(true_latent_status, latent_cured_status_ln, + myCut = myCut) R> fdr_tpr_ln_mix <- compute_fdr_tpr(true_latent_status, latent_cured_status_ln_mix, + myCut = myCut) \end{Sinput} \end{Schunk} Figure \ref{fig:classification} displays the resulting ROC curve and power versus achieved diagrams.
+This can be done using the \pkg{ROCR} package \citep{rocr} and the following code. \begin{Schunk} \begin{Sinput} R> library(ROCR) R> ss_ln <- summary(run_ln, burn = 300, verbose = FALSE) R> ss_ln_mix <- summary(run_ln_mix, burn = 300, verbose = FALSE) R> latent_cured_status_ln <- ss_ln$latent_cured_status R> latent_cured_status_ln_mix <- ss_ln_mix$latent_cured_status R> labels <- sim_mix_data$true_status[sim_mix_data$censoring == 0] R> labels <- factor(labels, levels = c('susceptible', 'cured'), + ordered = TRUE) R> pred_ln <- prediction(latent_cured_status_ln, labels) R> pred_ln_mix <- prediction(latent_cured_status_ln_mix, labels) R> perf_ln <- performance(pred_ln, "tpr", "fpr") R> perf_ln_mix <- performance(pred_ln_mix, "tpr", "fpr") R> myCut = c(1,2, 5,10)/100 R> true_latent_status <- as.numeric(labels) - 1 R> fdr_tpr_ln <- compute_fdr_tpr(true_latent_status, latent_cured_status_ln, + myCut = myCut) R> fdr_tpr_ln_mix <- compute_fdr_tpr(true_latent_status, + latent_cured_status_ln_mix, myCut = myCut) \end{Sinput} \end{Schunk} Figure \ref{fig:classification} displays the resulting ROC curve and power versus achieved diagrams.
 On the latter graph, a coloured symbol indicates the corresponding FDR is controlled at the nominal.
 We conclude that the mixture model is able to control the FDR rate within the desired limits, something that is not true for the simple log-normal model when the nominal FDR is equal to $0.05$ or $0.10$.
 At the same time, the mixture model exhibits high discriminative power.

 Finally, we close this section by mentioning that the MCMC output of the component specific parameters is not identifiable due to the label switching problem \citep{redner1984mixture} of finite mixture models and we note that there is a variety of available methods for dealing with this issue \citep{papastamoulis2010artificial, labelSwitching}.
 However, the main inferential tasks here are unaffected by the labeling of the mixture components (such as estimation of the survival function, cure rate and identification of items as cured or not).